ziyw/ziyw.github.io/reading.markdown

 - Solitaire by Alice Oseman
 - Chip War: The Fight for the World's Most Critical Technology by Chris Miller
 - Spring in Action by Craig Walls
+- Tom Lake by Ann Patchett
+- Immortal Sergeant by Joe Kelly & KEN NIIMURA
+- The Midcoast by Adam White

 ## 2022
 - **The Dutch House** by Ann Patchett